material-motion/material-motion/concepts/runtimes.md

 #### Director registration

-A Runtime must be able to store multiple Director instances.
+A Runtime can store multiple Director instances.

     class Runtime
       var directors: [Director]

-A Runtime must be able to register new Director instances at any time.
+A Runtime can register new Director instances at any time.

     class Runtime
       function addDirector(Director)

 Each Director may register an initial set of Intentions in a setup method.